-Page Pay Versus Performance Disclosure Pay Ratio Disclosure Retention Agreements 39 43 43 Perquisites Report of the Compensation Committee of the Board of Directors of Trex Company, Inc. 48 Summary Compensation Table 49 All Other Compensation Table 50 Grants of Plan-Based Awards 51 Outstanding Equity Awards at Fiscal-Year End 52 2022 Option / SAR Exercises and Stock Vested 53 Equity Compensation Plan Information 54 Severance and Change in Control Agreements 55 Severance and Change in Control Compensation as of December 31, 2022 58 The Company's Compensation Policies and Practices as They Relate to Risk 59 Report of the Audit Committee of the Board of Directors of Trex Company, Inc. 60 Advisory Vote on Executive Compensation 62 Approval of Proposal 2 62 Non-binding Advisory Vote on the Frequency of Future Advisory Votes on the Compensation of Named Executive Officers.
-63 Approval of Proposal 3 63 Approve the Trex Company, Inc. 2023 Stock Incentive Plan 64 Approval of Proposal 4 72 Ratification of Appointment of Independent Registered Public Accounting Firm for the 2023 Fiscal Year 73 Approval of Proposal 5 73 Independent Registered Public Accounting Firm 74 Fees Pre-Approval Policy Transactions with Related Persons 75 Stockholder Proposals for the 2024 Annual Meeting 76 Delivery of Documents to Stockholders Sharing an Address 77 Other Matters 78 Appendix A - Trex Company, Inc. Amended and Restated 2023 Stock Incentive Plan 79
+Page

+Pay Versus Performance Disclosure Pay Ratio Disclosure 39 43

+Retention Agreements 43 43

+Perquisites 45

+Additional Information on our Program 45

+Report of the Compensation Committee of the Board of Directors of Trex Company, Inc. 48

+Summary Compensation Table 49

+All Other Compensation Table 50

+Grants of Plan-Based Awards 51

+Outstanding Equity Awards at Fiscal-Year End 52

+2022 Option / SAR Exercises and Stock Vested 53

+Equity Compensation Plan Information 54

+Severance and Change in Control Agreements 55

+Severance and Change in Control Compensation as of December 31, 2022 58

+The Company's Compensation Policies and Practices as They Relate to Risk 59

+Report of the Audit Committee of the Board of Directors of Trex Company, Inc. 60

+Advisory Vote on Executive Compensation 62

+Approval of Proposal 2 62

+Non-binding Advisory Vote on the Frequency of Future Advisory Votes on the Compensation of Named Executive

+Officers.
+Approval of Proposal 3 63

+Approve the Trex Company, Inc. 2023 Stock Incentive Plan

+Approval of Proposal 4 64 72

+Ratification of Appointment of Independent Registered Public Accounting Firm for the 2023 Fiscal Year 73

+Approval of Proposal 5 73

+Independent Registered Public Accounting Firm 74

+Fees 74

+Pre-Approval Policy 74

+Transactions with Related Persons 75

+Stockholder Proposals for the 2024 Annual Meeting 76

+Delivery of Documents to Stockholders Sharing an Address 77

+Other Matters 78

+Appendix A - Trex Company, Inc. Amended and Restated 2023 Stock Incentive Plan 79